 Try another app

 If you are experiencing longer drops, especially gaps in recording power data after stopping or coasting, we suggest trying a different app in order to improve your power recordings.
 For apps using the ANT+ connection, you may try an alternate all using Bluetooth 4.0 to connect to see if you gain a more stable connection.

 Not all devices will perform well located in the jersey pocket.
 While this is the most common location, depending on the device you may want to experiment with placing the device in a different location such as on a handlebar mount, in a water bottle cage, saddlebag, or other location to see if it is able to keep a more consistent connection.

 As covered in the previous section, all ANT+ devices can be subject to outside interference that can cause temporary loss of data.
-This interference is not actually stopping the power meter from functioning, but preventing it from being recorded by the head unit.
-Increasing the distance between other electronics such as WiFi routers and microwave ovens may be the best measure of eliminating data loss.
+This interference is not actually stopping the power meter from functioning but preventing the readings from being received by the head unit.
+Increasing the distance between other electronics such as Wi-Fi routers and microwave ovens may be the best measure of eliminating data loss.
 Since ANT+ and Bluetooth use the 2.4 Ghz radio band, using a 5G internet connection can also eliminate the overlap between wireless internet data and your power meter broadcast.

 If you are using TrainerRoad for indoor cycling, they have a very helpful article here on ANT+ Device Dropouts.

 Switching to using the Bluetooth connection may help eliminate environmental dropouts as it is less susceptible to interference from Wi-Fi, microwaves, etc. If you are using a desktop PC or laptop and it is not Bluetooth compatible, a Bluetooth 4.0 dongle can be used to allow for Bluetooth pairing in most applications.